benmarwick/onboarding-reproducible-compendia/packaging_guide.md

 ## <a href="#lic" name="lic"></a> Licensing

-We follow Stodden's [Reproducible Research Standard](https://web.stanford.edu/~vcs/papers/ijclp-STODDEN-2009.pdf) which recommends:
+We follow Stodden's [Reproducible Research Standard](https://web.stanford.edu/~vcs/papers/ijclp-STODDEN-2009.pdf) (RRS) which recommends:

 * CC-BY for text and figures (e.g. the narrative text of your article or report), declare this in your README
 * CC-0 for data files, declare this in your README
 * MIT for code, use `devtools::use_mit_license()` to declare this in your DESCRIPTION file

+We recognise that your choice of licenses may be constrained by your employer, so we will also accept licenses other than those in the RRS.
+For example, CC-0 is also acceptable for code.

 ## <a href="#rme" name="rme"></a> README